ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/jupyter_notebooks.md

   changes.

-While there are tools (e.g. `nbdime` and `nbmerge`) that help manage those changes in a more coherent way, a simpler solution is simply _not to include `.ipynb` files within the repository at all_.
-The `jupytext` tool is a really powerful way to manage the content of Jupyter notebooks, including using markdown formats for notebooks and having paired (`ipynb` and `md`) files.
+While there are tools (e.g. `nbdime` and `nbmerge`) that help manage those changes in a more coherent way, a simpler solution is to use a different notebook format.

-There **is a downside**: `.ipynb` files contain code cell outputs, including any graphics created in the code.
-GitHub knows how to render those binary and output contents of `ipynb` files, so the rendered page you see on GitHub includes the most recent output runs.

-- We only commit notebooks in markdown format.
-- Notebooks should use the `vr_python3` kernel, so that they will hopefully run on any machine that has set up the `kernelspec` correctly.
-- GitHub will render the markdown and code cells correctly but none of the executed outputs will be shown.
-- However, the markdown files **will be executed** by the `sphinx` documentation system, so fully rendered versions will be in the documentation website.
-- You can also simply launch your local copy in `jupyter-lab` and run it to get outputs.
-  This is a problem if the computation is particularly slow, though!
+We instead use notebooks written in MyST Markdown, and the `jupytext` extension allows `jupyter` to load and run those files as notebooks.
+More broadly, `jupytext` is a really powerful tool for managing the content of Jupyter notebooks, including using markdown formats for notebooks.

-## The `jupytext` package
+## Using `jupytext`

 The `jupytext` package works as an extension running within Jupyter Lab, adding some commands to the `jupyter` command palette, but also provides a command line tool with